Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Doubly-robust estimation with incomplete outcome and covariate data

 Proposition~\ref{prop:1} sheds light on the recipe for improving the precision of the doubly-robust estimator by adjusting for the working correlation structure.
-To obtain the optimal weights, one needs to compute the matrix inverse in Equation~(\ref{eq:opt-weights}) using observed data, which is often infeasible when we have a limited number of clusters.
+To obtain the optimal weights, one needs to compute the matrix inverse in Equation~(\ref{eq:opt-weights}) using observed data, which can be computationally unstable when we have a limited number of clusters.
 However, under an important special case, $\bw(N_i)^{\textup{opt}}$ has a simple form.
-If we assume that the individual-level data in a cluster are exchangeable; that is, any permutation of their indices $j$ does not change their joint distribution.
-In practice, this is often the default setting widely used in trial planning.
-In this case, direct calculation shows that $\bw(N_i)^{\textup{opt}}$ is proportional to $\bone_{N_i}$, indicating that the constant weight leads to optimal efficiency.
+We assume that the individual-level data in a cluster are exchangeable; that is, any permutation of their indices $j$ does not change their joint distribution.
+In practice, this is often the default setting used in trial planning \citep{turner2017review}.
+In this case, direct calculation shows that $\bw(N_i)^{\textup{opt}}\propto\bone_{N_i}$, indicating that the constant weight leads to optimal efficiency.
 Due to its optimality, we recommend using the simplest independence working correlation structure in practice, especially when the number of clusters is small and $N_i$ has large variability.